marionhaney/website-marion/public/content/Experience.md

   - I coded and conducted 3 online experiments for use with the Amazon Mechanical Turk and AWS platforms.
   - This experience was during the COVID-19 pandemic, so it was important for the online experiments to be self-sufficient and understandable for participants.
   - We learned that typing studies worked well in the online experiment format-- it became an easy way to gather large amounts of data quickly.
-  - So, I wrote coding templates and instructional documents for deploying future online experiments.
+  - I wrote coding templates and instructional documents for deploying future online experiments using Amazon Mechanical Turk and AWS platforms.